preco21/eslint-config-legacy/readme.md

 ### Peer dependencies

-If you are only interested in the default config (`base`), you are good to go without following instructions.
+If you are only interested in the default config (`base`), you are good to go and you don’t need to follow installation instructions below.

 Also, there are configs that work with various plugins like `import`, `react`, `typescript`, and so on.